history-lab/archiving-digital-records/05-command-line-intro.md

 ---
 # Your notebook and the command line
 * You can access the command line on your notebook
-* Differences (typically small) across platform and versions
+* Differences (typically minor) across platforms and versions
 * Different notebooks: different memory, disk space, SW versions
 * Good chance of idiosyncratic issues arising
      * especially when installing software
 * Impairs the initial learning experience
 ---
 # GitHub Codespaces for the exercises
-* Eliminates issues descibed on the previous slide
+* Eliminates issues described on the previous slide
 * Everybody gets an individual but identical environment
 * Don't need to install SW on notebook
 * Get exposure to GitHub and cloud computing